-2. Lumosity claims that their games are designed by neuroscientists, but my paranoid brain suspects this whole deal was designed by a group of sandal-wearing Harvard undergrads with obnoxious laughs who think they’re starring in The Social Network.
+2. Lumosity claims that their games are designed by neuroscientists, but my brain — by far the most suspicious of all my organs — keeps picturing a group of sandal-wearing Harvard undergrads with obnoxious laughs who think they’re starring in The Social Network.

-3. It doesn’t matter what the game, my brain will latch onto it, play it a million times, and suck the fun out of it, until I’m the BEST OF ALL TIME at it.
+3. Doesn’t matter what the game, my brain wants to be the BEST OF ALL TIME at it.
 It realizes this isn’t the point, but the chair-sitting adrenaline is clouding its better judgment.
 (Tip: Press the refresh button on your browser so a bad round doesn’t affect your overall score.)

-4. Shooting birds that flash on the screen while simultaneously remembering a flashing letter doesn’t make me a better athlete and/or driver, as the site vaguely promises.
+4. Shooting birds that flash on the screen while simultaneously remembering a flashing letter is not going to make me a better athlete and/or driver, as the site vaguely promises.
 It does, however, make me a better time-waster.

 5. My brain thinks remembering where a series of blocks should be placed is fun.
 Which is one of the reasons why the brain remains such a mystery to all.

-7. My brain really wants to believe the training is working, as indicated by me asking people, “Do I seem smarter lately?”
+7. My brain really wants to believe the training is working, as indicated by me asking people, “Do I seem smarter lately, OR WHAT?”